Njugen/tabflower/README.md

         }
     }

-    export default TabManagementView
+    export default TabManagementView``
-``

 and rendered by any pageview like this:

-``
-    // This module would be located in this file: /tabeon/src/components/modules/tabManagementModule.jsx
+``// This module view be located in this file: /tabeon/src/components/views/tabsView.jsx

     import React, {Fragment} from 'react';
     import TabManagementModule from '../modules/tabManagementModule';